dbt-labs/terraform-provider-dbtcloud/docs/resources/repository.md

 - `github_installation_id` (Number) Identifier for the GitHub App - (for GitHub native integration only)
 - `gitlab_project_id` (Number) Identifier for the Gitlab project -  (for GitLab native integration only)
 - `is_active` (Boolean) Whether the repository is active
+- `pull_request_url_template` (String) URL template for creating a pull request.
+If it is not set, the default template will create a PR from the current branch to the branch configured in the Development environment.

 ### Read-Only